 Fishing guides must possess an Oklahoma fishing guide license.
 This license costs $90 unless the guide provides Coast Guard Mariner credentials, in which case the license costs $20.
 For a list of licensed guides, visit wildlifedepartment.com.

-The following persons are exempt from the resident or nonresident fishing license:
+The following persons are exempt from a fishing license:

 - Residents under 16 years old.